Accrued Expenses: Meaning, Definition & Examples

 Advantages of Accrued Expenses

-Outlined below is the overview of accrued expenses advantages:
+Outlined below is the overview of the accrued expenses advantages:

 • GAAP compliant: The accrual accounting method is the preferred accounting standard for GAAP.
 Using accrued expenses sets businesses up to be GAAP compliant when they need to be.